open_id

 • Authorization Code + PKCE (S256) URL construction.

-• Authorization-code token exchange for public clients and client_secret_post/1.
+• Authorization-code token exchange for public clients, client_secret_post/1, and client_secret_basic/1.

 • ID-token JWT verification for RS256 and ES256 using OpenSSL.

-• Claim validation for issuer, audience, authorized party, nonce, expiration, not-before, and issued-at tolerance.
+• Claim validation for issuer, subject, audience, authorized party, nonce, expiration, not-before, and issued-at tolerance.

 Current limitations

-• Refresh-token handling, UserInfo, logout, device authorization, dynamic client registration, browser launching, and callback server ownership are outside the first release scope.
+• Device authorization, dynamic client registration, browser launching, and callback server ownership are outside the current scope.

 • ID-token verification requires the openssl command.